 This page contains information on the specialty of paediatric cardiology, a higher medical specialty recruiting to ST4-level vacancies.

-Please note - paediatric cardiology is not participating in the RCP ST3 recruitment process.
+Please note - paediatric cardiology is not participating in the national Physician ST3 recruitment process.

 Recruitment to paediatric cardiology is being coordinated by Health Education Wessex.